Bristol Engineer Volunteers: 61st (2nd South Midland) Divisional RE

 In April, the division moved to the Chelmsford area and took over the coastal defences from the 48th (SM) Division; this meant that the CRE had 14 miles of defences to look after, as well as supervising the training of his field companies.

 By May 1915, the remaining Home Service men had been removed from the 2nd Line TF to form provisional units for home defence, and 3rd Line units had been formed to supply reinforcement drafts, allowing the 2nd Line to be prepared for overseas service.
 8th Provisional Company, RE, was converted into 647th (South Midland) Fd Company in December 1916 in 72nd Division, a home service formation, and 482nd (South Midland) Reserve Fd Company was formed in January 1917.

 In December 1915 and January 1916, the field companies of 61st (SM) Division were stationed at Witham and training at Boreham, Braxted Park and Wickham Bishops respectively.
 In February 1916, 61st (2nd SM) Division moved to Salisbury Plain to complete its final battle training, with the field companies at Perham Down.
-On 21 May entrainment began for the ports of embarkation, and by 28 May the division had disembarked and concentrated in XI Corps' rest area behind the lines in France, the first 2nd Line TF division to serve on the Western Front.
+On 21 May, entrainment began for the ports of embarkation; by 28 May, the division had disembarked and concentrated in XI Corps' rest area behind the lines in France, the first 2nd Line TF division to serve on the Western Front.